 Any student with a bachelor’s degree who has been admitted to or is currently enrolled in the Master’s of Public Health Program at Northeastern is eligible to pursue a Graduate Certificate in Women’s, Gender, and Sexuality Studies, MPH option.
 Applicants should have at least a “B” average in their graduate course work (or undergraduate for entering students).

 Students can also choose to take courses in the Graduate Consortium in Women’s Studies.
-Courses taken in the GCWS will count towards the Graduate Certificate.
-Instructors and courses vary from semester to semester.
+Courses taken in the GCWS may count towards the Graduate Certificate, MPH option.
+Instructors and courses vary from semester to semester and students should check with their MPH advisor to see if the course will count towards their degree.
 To see all past and current GCWS course offerings, visit the Graduate Consortium in Women’s Studies website.

 To enroll in a GCWS course, speak to the graduate advisor or coordinator in your primary disciplinary program.
 They will advise you on the process for enrolling in a GCWS course for Northeastern credit.
-Registration requires departmental approval and acceptance by the GCWS
+Registration requires application to and acceptance by the GCWS as well as departmental approval from the MPH and WGSS programs.